andeyt/invention_studio_android/README.md

 # Invention Studio Android
-iOS smartphone application for the Invention Studio at GeorgiaTech
+Android smartphone application for the Invention Studio at GeorgiaTech.
+Includes demo for now